lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-06-01-Formalising-Incompleteness-III.md

 </pre>

 It's impressive that two absolutely different treatments of variable binding turn out to be exactly equivalent, and with so little effort in the proofs.
+The formal specification of well-founded terms and formulas will be needed later in the incompleteness development.

 ###  A few commutativity properties

+The development requires a great many facts relating substitution, abstraction, freshness and the translations between the nominal and de Bruijn levels.
+Here are just a couple.
+Thankfully, most of these are easy to prove.

 If you have a formula and two distinct names, one of which is fresh for the term `u`, then substitution and abstraction actually commute.
 And the proof is a single line!